Confirmation

 What is the Sacrament of Confirmation?

-At confirmation we receive the gifts of the Holy Spirit and confirm our baptismal promises.
+At confirmation, we receive the gifts of the Holy Spirit and confirm our baptismal promises.
 Greater awareness of the grace of the Holy Spirit is conferred through the anointing of chrism oil and the laying on of hands by the Bishop.

 Confirmation perfects Baptismal grace; it is the sacrament which gives the Holy Spirit in order to root us more deeply in the divine filiation, incorporate us more firmly into Christ, strengthen our bond with the Church, associate us more closely with her mission, and help us bear witness to the Christian faith in words accompanied by deeds.
 (CCC 1316)